This post may contain affiliate links. Please read our disclosure policy.

 - Oil and butter – for sautéing the mushrooms

-- Onion and garlic - I rarely make a pasta bake without these delicious aromatics.
+- Onion and garlic – I rarely make a pasta bake without these delicious aromatics.
 Vidalia (sweet) onions are my choice, and I like to mince garlic effortlessly with a garlic press.

-- Pesto - use a good quality variety in a jar or homemade if you prefer
+- Pesto – use a good-quality variety in a jar or Homemade Pesto if you prefer

 - Heavy cream – to add a luxurious creamy touch

 - Cooked turkey – there’s always so much to use up, and this pasta bake is the best way to do it!